mishra1010/Sigma-Web-Dev-Course/README.md

 Float and clear are less used since Flex has been introduced but it is important to understand what they are.
 float: left or right -> puts an image or content on left or right
-clear: will not allow the image to show up in the right or left if given clear:both Not recommended for use bot clear and float.
+clear: will not allow the image to show up in the right or left if given clear:both Not recommended for use bot clear and float for modern websites.
 Flexbox is used.
+Overflow can be removed by using display: flow-root.
+There are other ways as well.